sbhavy/sbhavy.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Off to the beautiful Cape Town for the Cooperative AI Research Fellowship!
+See you in 3 months.